aricooperdavis/pitch-lengths/README.md

 This project runs from the command line:

+    Last login: Tue Apr 12 12:49:28 on ttys000
+    Marvin:~ Ari$ .\PLS2.py help

         usage: .\PLS2.py [<pitchFile>] command

         The first given argument should be your csv file.
 Default 'pitchFile.csv':

         The following given arguments should be your desired command: reqRope     returns min rope needed for every cave without joining ropes totCave     returns the number of caves to be evaluated noJoinN     returns the number of caves possible without joining ropes noJoinL     returns a list of the caves possible without joining ropes yesJoinN    returns the number of caves possible with joining ropes yesJoinL    returns a list of caves in which rope joining would be required

         For example, a common usage might be:
             .\PLS2.py pitchFile.csv reqRope maxCaveN